+- ➤ Project or not.

+- ➤ If a project, exempt or not.

-- If not exempt, whether it may have a significant effect on the environment or will not have a significant effect on the environment. - $\blacktriangleright$ ND or EIR.
+- ➤ If not exempt, whether it may have a significant effect on the environment or will not have a significant effect on the environment.

+- ND or EIR.

 Thus, the determination regarding whether to prepare an EIR or an ND is a part of project evaluation.
 In No Oil, the California Supreme Court, in a decision regarding a 1972 project approval by the Los Angeles City Council, held that: